RitaBu/cospaces-scripts/AnimalHearingGame/README.md

 ## How to play the game

-1. Start the game in script mode.
-2. Go into VR or gyroscope mode.
-3. Click on the host (woman) to hear an animal sound.
+1. Click on the host (woman) to hear an animal sound.
-4. Now you have to select the corresponding animal.
+2. Now you have to select the corresponding animal.
 You have unlimited attempts.
-5. After you have chosen the correct animal, click on the host (woman) to hear the next animal sound.
+3. After you have chosen the correct animal, click on the host (woman) to hear the next animal sound.
-6. Repeat.
+4. Repeat.